jameskress/Visualization_Vignettes/Testing/README.md

 srun --cpus-per-task=32 --ntasks=2 -p ppn --time=00:40:00 --mem=300G -A k01 --pty /bin/bash
 python3 test_suite.py /scratch/kressjm/testing/KAUST_Visualization_Vignettes/ --test_type VisIt --visit_version 3.4.1 --machine_name shaheen3-ppn

+## Continuous Integration
+A GitLab CI pipeline is setup to run each time this repo is committed.
+It uses a GitLab Runner setup on an internal KVL system, render-01.
+This pipeline runs the `test_suite.py` for both ParaView and VisIt.
+The artifacts from these runs are saved for review.
+If the tests pass the CI pipeline will pass.